go-jet/jet/README.md

 ## Features
  1) Auto-generated type-safe SQL Builder
  - PostgreSQL:
-    * SELECT `(DISTINCT, FROM, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT, OFFSET, FOR, UNION, INTERSECT, EXCEPT, sub-queries)`
+    * SELECT `(DISTINCT, FROM, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT, OFFSET, FOR, UNION, INTERSECT, EXCEPT, WINDOW, sub-queries)`
     * INSERT `(VALUES, query, RETURNING)`,
     * UPDATE `(SET, WHERE, RETURNING)`,
     * DELETE `(WHERE, RETURNING)`,
     * LOCK `(IN, NOWAIT)`
  - MySQL and MariaDB:
-    * SELECT `(DISTINCT, FROM, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT, OFFSET, FOR, UNION, LOCK_IN_SHARE_MODE, sub-queries)`
+    * SELECT `(DISTINCT, FROM, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT, OFFSET, FOR, UNION, LOCK_IN_SHARE_MODE, WINDOW, sub-queries)`
     * INSERT `(VALUES, query)`,
     * UPDATE `(SET, WHERE)`,
     * DELETE `(WHERE, ORDER_BY, LIMIT)`,